lyft/flinkk8soperator/docs/user_guide.md

 ## Working with FlinkApplications

 ### Building a new Flink application
 The Flink operator brings up Jobmanager and Taskmanager for an application in Kubernetes.
 It does this by creating [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) objects based on the *image* field in the FlinkApplication custom resource object.
-For more information about building images, please refer to this [documentation](/examples/README.md) and [examples](/examples/wordcount/).
+For more information about building images, please refer to this [documentation](/examples/README.md).

 ### Creating a New FlinkApplication